Clapham Old Town and Venn Street

 Landscape architect & urban designer, Ian Hingley, (Urban Initiatives & Urban Movement) led a small design team to explore ideas to improve Clapham’s Old Town neighbourhood.
 Venn Street was advanced as the first phase of the project and was opened for use in 2011 at a total cost of approximately £385,000.
 Venn Street was one of the first schemes to be considered by TfL’s new Design Review Panel in 2010.

-Typical of many side streets off the High Street, Venn Street was dominated by kerbside parking on both sides of the carriageway.
-The outdoor seating for the street’s cafes and restaurants were restricted to narrow strips adjacent to the building frontage, limiting the streets commercial potential and forcing pedestrians into single file due to the very narrow footways.
+Typical of many side streets off the High Street, Venn Street was dominated by kerbside parking on both sides of the street.
+The outdoor seating for the street’s cafes and restaurants was restricted to narrow strips adjacent to the building frontage, limiting the streets commercial potential and forcing pedestrians into single file due to the very narrow footways.

 The council closed the road every month to trial a local food market.
 The success of this market encouraged them to seek a weekly weekend closure to extend the operation of the market, redesign the public realm to prioritise pedestrians whilst making more room for the frontage businesses.